-1.6.1 DSA application number(s) and certification status(es), when applicable.

-1.6.2 Summary of the original construction documents that have been obtained, including their date, condition, completeness, and legibility.
+- 1.6.1 DSA application number(s) and certification status(es), when applicable. - 1.6.2 Summary of the original construction documents that have been obtained, including their date, condition, completeness, and legibility.
 The original construction documents shall not be included in their entirety in report file.
-Key plans, details, or other excerpts may be pasted into the report as figures where needed to support the text; however, the original drawings or other documents in full should be submitted as separate "supporting document" files.

-1.6.3 Building code(s) and year(s) the of the existing construction was permitted, built and inspected under.

-1.6.4 Summary of common building metrics including square footage, number of stories, building height, overall plan dimensions, etc.

-1.6.5 Summary of materials used in the existing building.

-1.6.6 Summary of structural systems used by the existing building to resist gravity and lateral loads.
-Include a description of the existing foundation system.
+Key plans, details, or other excerpts may be pasted into the report as figures where needed to support the text; however, the original drawings or other documents in full should be submitted as separate "supporting document" files. - 1.6.3 Building code(s) and year(s) the of the existing construction was permitted, built and inspected under. - 1.6.4 Summary of common building metrics including square footage, number of stories, building height, overall plan dimensions, etc. - 1.6.5 Summary of materials used in the existing building. - 1.6.6 Summary structural systems used by the existing building to resist gravity and lateral loads.
+Include a description of the existing foundation system. - 1.6.7 Summary of the site and building fire protection systems, water supply, equipment, devices, and all information required by Section 9.4 below.